DukeWilki/readme-creator/Created_ReadMe_Files/README_MOZILLA.md

 ## Description

-E
+Mozilla

 ## Files

-This applictaion is made up of: E
+This applictaion is made up of: Mozilla

 ## Installation
-E
+Mozilla

 ## Usage
-E
+Mozilla

 ## Design
-E
+Mozilla

 ## License
-Apache License 2.0
+Mozilla Public License 2.0

 ## Contributing
-E
+Mozilla

 ## Testing Instructions
-E
+Mozilla

 ## Questions
-Conatct me on gitHub at https://github.com/E or email me at E for any questions about E
+Conatct me on gitHub at https://github.com/Mozilla or email me at Mozilla for any questions about Mozilla